ReturnInfinity/BareMetal-OS/README.md

 ## Installing the system to the disk image

-	./install.sh monitor.bin
+	./install.sh

 This command installs the boot sector, loader (Pure64), kernel, and simple command line interface (Monitor) to the disk image.
+If you want to attach your own binary to the end of the kernel you can use `./install.sh mybinary.bin`

 ## Installing the demos to the disk image